HMS Pelican (1777): Service

 Pelican was first stationed under Lloyd in the North Sea; by 1778 she was stationed off Cape Finisterre and a year later she had transferred to the coast of Portugal.
 She returned to England for a refit at Sheerness Dockyard between August and September 1779 and was recommissioned in November with Captain William Lockhart in command.
 Lockhart only stayed with Pelican briefly and by January 1780 Captain Thomas Haynes had assumed command of the post ship.
 Under him she sailed for the Jamaica Station on 13 April, where she captured the French privateer La Marquise de Saint-Pern on 9 December.
 In June 1781 Captain Cuthbert Collingwood took command from Haynes.
 Pelican captured the French 16-gun ship Le Cerf on 22 July.

 Fate

-On 2 August Pelican was caught up in a hurricane and wrecked on the Morant Keys.